Trump budget will seek funds for border wall, Space Force

 The official said Congress has ignored the president’s spending cuts for too long.
 The federal budget is bloated with wasteful spending, the official said, and the administration remains committed to balancing the budget.

+Budgets often rely on various accounting measures to achieve desired results.
+This one, for example, counts $546 billion in defense money as a base, but another $174 billion in another account to keep within caps.

+And while the budget will suggest it balances in future years, it is also expected to rely on projections for continued economic growth from the tax cuts Trump signed into law in 2017.
+But there’s no guarantee that would cover the lost tax revenues.

-By proposing spending levels that adhere to budget caps, the president is courting a debate with Congress.
+By proposing spending levels that don’t raise the budget caps, the president is courting a debate with Congress.
 Lawmakers from both parties have routinely agreed to raise spending caps established by a previous deal years ago to fund the government.

 Trump, though, has tried to resist those deals.
 He threatened to veto the last one reached in 2017 to prevent a shutdown.
 Late last year, a fight over border wall funds sparked the 35-day shutdown that spilled into this year and became the longest in history.